mekeetsa/xcpdftips/README.md

 ## Documentation

 Run LaTeX on `xcpdftips.dtx` or `xcpdftips.ltx`.
 The latter may be edited as needed to conform to local requirements (paper size, duplex or not, with or without entire coding).
 Alternatively, a `ltxdoc.cfg` file can contain local configurations.

 For full details, print out the documentation in `xcpdftips.dtx` by LaTeXing it.

 ## List of changes

-v1.0: Initial release
+v1.0 Initial release 2019/03/10

+## License

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.